ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 Portable kernel-based models (cross-platform portability ecosystems)
 --------------------------------------------------------------------

 Cross-platform portability ecosystems typically provide a higher-level abstraction layer which enables a convenient and portable programming model for GPU programming.
 They can help reduce the time and effort required to maintain and deploy GPU-accelerated applications.
 The goal of these ecosystems is to achieve performance portability with a single-source application.
-In C++, the most notable cross-platform portability ecosystems are `SYCL <https://www.khronos.org/sycl/>`_, `OpenCL <https://www.khronos.org/opencl/>`_ (C and C++ APIs), and `Kokkos <https://github.com/kokkos/kokkos>`_; others include `Alpaka <https://alpaka.readthedocs.io/>`_ and `RAJA <https://github.com/LLNL/RAJA>`_.
+In C++, the most notable cross-platform portability ecosystems are `SYCL <https://www.khronos.org/sycl/>`_, `OpenCL <https://www.khronos.org/opencl/>`_ (C and C++ APIs), and `Kokkos <https://github.com/kokkos/kokkos>`_; others include `alpaka <https://alpaka.readthedocs.io/>`_ and `RAJA <https://github.com/LLNL/RAJA>`_.

 OpenCL